-Despite the intuitive reasoning that growth and survival interact, and many studies include this concept in building theory (e.g. temperature altering predator-prey interactions), we believe the isocline approach is the first to illustrate the theoretical predictions of prey survival and juvenile growth on population growth in a specific case.
+Despite the intuitive reasoning that growth and survival interact, and many studies include this concept in building theory (e.g. temperature altering predator-prey interactions), we believe the isocline of the juvenile growth and survival rates is the first to illustrate the theoretical predictions of growth-mediated predator limitation though juvenile mortality.
 We showed a negative slope between juvenile survival and growth confirming the logical conclusion and empirically demonstrate result that higher growth can allow populations to withstand lower survival.
-This result, although shown in a specific case, we expect to hold for any species with size or stage dependent survival.
+This result, although shown in a specific case, we expect to hold for any species with size-dependent survival.
 Interestingly, the isocline also seems to indicate that altering reproduction can change the slope of the isocline suggesting that populations disproportionately benefit from increased reproductive rates when conditions for growth are better than when they are worse (i.e., populations can withstand a relatively greater reduction in survival at higher growth rates than lower growth rates).
 The result that populations disproportionately benefit from increased reproduction at higher growth needs to be further corroborated with future theoretical work but demonstrates at least one reason why exploring this theoretical backing of this well-known concept will be fruitful.
 Additionally, as we demonstrate here this understanding can aid conservation and management to offer new hypotheses about what limits populations and that could lead to new management regimes for replenishing populations that have declined.

 Acknowledgments: